vincentwong2188/Blind-Auction/README.md

 #### 3.2 Linking of Metamask to the Ropsten Network

+Ensure that you have an account in Metamask with ETH in the Ropsten Testnet.
+You may get ETH for the Ropsten TestNet from [this faucet](https://faucet.metamask.io/).

 Create a file named .secret, and copy & paste your Metamask mnemonic seed into this file.
 To find out about your seed, go to MetaMask top right "Settings > Security & Privacy > Reveal Seed Phrase".

 Add HDWalletProvider dependency as follows: